juannavalonribas/juannavalonribas/README.md

 ## 🙇‍♂️ I’m currently working on

-- 🌱 Learning about API performance testing.
+- 🌱 Learning about AI and MCP.